-

 If the rice you're using new crop rice, you will most likely use a little more water than usual.
 Generally, depending on how soft or firm you like your rice, you can also consider trying different ratios.

 Cook donabe on medium to medium-high heat for 10-18 minutes.
 Timing will depend on the quantity of rice being cooked (for instance, a 6-Gou donabe will take longer to cook than a 2-Gou donabe).
 Once the pot reaches boil and desired cooking time is reached, you should see steam rising from the hole in the lid.
-Good marker for when to turn off the heat is 30 seconds to 1 minute after you see full steam come out from the lid.
+A good marker for when to turn off the heat is 30 seconds to 1 minute after you see full steam come out from the lid.

 Turn off heat and let the rice steam for 10-20 minutes.
 Do not open the lid while it's steaming/ resting).
 Once the rice is done steaming, stir gently with a rice spatula ( if wooden, one that has been soaked or wet before use) to allow the excess water and steam to escape before serving.